Royal tours of Jamaica: 2000s

-The Prince of Wales visited in 2000.
+Charles, Prince of Wales visited in 2000.
 He visited Trench Town, where he was greeted by the widow of Bob Marley, Rita Marley.
 A crowd of more than 2,000 people turned out to see him.

 The Queen's first official engagements related to her Golden Jubilee took place in Jamaica.
 Her tour of the island also coincided with the country's 40th anniversary of independence.
 She and the Duke of Edinburgh arrived for the celebrations on 18 February 2002.
 The Queen was first welcomed in Montego Bay, after which she travelled to Kingston and stayed at her Jamaican prime minister's residence, Jamaica House.

 The Queen and the Duke of Edinburgh were "enthusiastically welcomed" by Jamaicans; 57% of those polled said the visit was important to the country and large crowds turned out to see her.
 The Queen received an official welcome at King's House, the Governor-General's residence, met with Jamaican veterans of the First World War, addressed her Jamaican parliament, and visited an underprivileged area of Kingston, known as Trenchtown, viewing urban poverty projects while there.
 The tour ended on a unique note when, at the final banquet in Jamaica, a power outage plunged King's House into darkness during the meal; the Queen described the event as "memorable".

-In 2003, the Earl of Wessex visited.
+In 2003, Prince Edward, Earl of Wessex visited Jamaica.

-The Princess Royal visited Jamaica for a three-day visit in 2005, for the 50th anniversary rededication and celebrations of the Princess Margaret Hospital.
+Anne, Princess Royal visited Jamaica for a three-day visit in 2005, for the 50th anniversary rededication and celebrations of the Princess Margaret Hospital.
 The Princess also visited parts of Spanish Town, and Kingston.

-The Prince of Wales and the Duchess of Cornwall visited in March 2008.
+Charles and Camilla, the Prince of Wales and the Duchess of Cornwall, visited in March 2008.
 They were welcomed by Governor-General Kenneth Hall and the Prince also inspected an honor guard in Kingston.
 The Prince planted a seedling at a community center in Rose Town, and visited a museum honoring the late singer Bob Marley.